manoharan-lab/holopy/docs/source/users/fit_tutorial.rst

 .. note::

    This is a feature preview.
-Holopy does not currently support fitting to metadata.
+HoloPy does not currently support fitting to metadata.

 Data